-The Bell, Abbott and Barnes Funds provide assistance to undergraduate students in financial difficulties, and particularly to those suffering unexpected hardship.
-They provide grants of £100 to £1,000 (or up to £2,000 in exceptional circumstances) per annum.
-There is one application deadline in the middle of each term; you should, well in advance, give full details of your financial situation to your Tutor to apply on your behalf.
-If you are successful you will receive your grant towards the end of the term.
+Bell, Abbott and Barnes Grants.
+For undergraduates (but not postgraduates) in financial difficulties, and particularly to those suffering unexpected hardship.
+They provide grants of up to £2,000 per annum.
+There is one application deadline in the middle of each term: you should, well in advance, give full details of your financial situation to your Tutor who must apply on your behalf.
+Details here.

 Wolfson College Enhanced Bursaries.
 Thanks to generous support from individual donors, Trinity College and the Santander Widening Access Bursary Fund, Wolfson College is piloting a new funding scheme that aims to increase support to students who have already qualified for the Cambridge Bursary and to extend financial support to a wider range of students (particularly those from middle-income households).
 This new bursary scheme is designed to test whether modest extra support makes a difference to the student experience.
 Under the pilot scheme, now in its second year, students from households with incomes up to £62,000 may receive additional support during term time, in addition to the Cambridge Bursary.
 Students must have their household income assessed by the relevant Student Finance Agency in order to be considered for an enhanced bursary.